vippsas/vipps-recurring-api/README.md

 [contact us](https://github.com/vippsas/vipps-developers/blob/master/contact.md)
 and provide: Organization number and MSN.

-Until the Vipps Recurring API is officially launched, please use create an [issue](https://github.com/vippsas/vipps-recurring-api/issues) or a [pull request](https://github.com/vippsas/vipps-recurring-api/pulls) if you have questions, suggestions, etc. We do not have the capacity
+Until the Vipps Recurring API is officially launched, please create an [issue](https://github.com/vippsas/vipps-recurring-api/issues) or a [pull request](https://github.com/vippsas/vipps-recurring-api/pulls) if you have questions, suggestions, etc. We do not have the capacity